 - Learn about the political, ecological, and historical issues affecting sustainable agriculture in Chiapas, Mexico and the fisheries in the Bahamas through Sterling College’s Global Field Studies program (included as part of your tuition)

 - Visit the Vermont State House and advocate for sustainable food policy reforms with groups such as Rural Vermont

 - Intern at places like Lucky Bunch Farms, Mandala Farm, Vermont Soy, Jasper Hill Farm and Cellars, High Mowing Organic Seeds Company, and Salvation Farms other artisans, growers, and purveyors

-- Deepen your mastery of a subject that intrigues you by completing a Senior Applied Research Project (SARP) or Senior Project under the mentorship of skilled practitioner and academic faculty
+- Deepen your mastery of a subject that intrigues you by completing a Senior Year Research Project (SYRP) under the mentorship of skilled practitioner and academic faculty

 The Real Food Challenge surveyed more than 160 colleges and universities around the country and confirmed Sterling College as the top college in the nation for serving food that’s local, sustainable, humane, and fair-trade.
 The Sterling College Kitchen practices values-driven cooking and serves creative, conservation-centered cuisine.
 Sustainable Food Systems majors have the opportunity to augment their study by working in an unique food service program that sources food intentionally, operates with care for its producers and workers, and strives to educate and delight diners.